| 3P Cruising in British Columbiaby Geoff Sanvido and Dave Ferguson

 measurements are very critical.
 Poorly measured heights and diameters will

+result in an incorrect ratio, and therefore a poor cruise result.
 At present, TimberWest uses 3P on its private lands and for in-house data

 gathering on public lands.
 The Ministry of Forests has yet to adopt this